Progressive Summary

 - Evolution: Binary → Assembler → Fortran → C → Java → Python → AI

-- Key formalisms: Gherkin (GWT triplets), module dependency graphs, testing constraints, complexity constraints
+- Key formalisms: Gherkin (GWT triplets), module dependency graphs, testing and complexity constraints

 - Core principle: Behavioral and structural semantics still apply